 The Internal Audit Committee is an elected body of the Company that supervises its financial and economic activities.
-The 5-person Internal Audit Committee is elected by the General Meeting of

-Shareholders for until the next such meeting.
+The 5-person Internal Audit Committee is elected by the General Meeting of Shareholders for until the next such meeting.
 In its activities, the Internal Audit Committee is guided by the effective legislation of the Russian Federation, the Company's Articles of Association, the decisions of the General Meeting of Shareholders, the Regulation on the Internal Audit Committee, and other internal documents of the Company.

-Members of the Internal Audit Committee acting fron n June 14, 2016 to June 2, 2017 acting from June 3, 2017 to the present day Full name Position Full name Position Margarita First Deputy Head of the Margarita First Deputy Head of the Ivanovna Management Board Administration Ivanovna Management Board Mironova Head of the Department, PJSC Mironova Administration - Head of the (Chairperson) "Gazprom" (Chairperson) Department, PJSC Gazprom Yuriy Head of the Internal Audit Yuriy Head of the Internal Audit Andreyevich Department, Gazprom Andreyevich Department, Gazprom Linovitskiy Energoholding LLC - Internal Linovitskiy Energoholding LLC - Internal Audit Project Denis Anatolievich Audit Project Denis Anatolievich Korshniakov Korshniakov Aleksandr Deputy Head of Office, Gazprom Aleksandr Deputy Head of Office, Gazprom Mikhailovich Energoholding LLC Mikhailovich Energoholding LLC Yuzifovich Yuzifovich Vadim Deputy Head of Department - Head Vadim Deputy Head of Department Kasymovich of Office, PJSC "Gazprom" Kasymovich - Head of Office, PJSC Gazprom Bykulov Bykulov Denis Head of the long-term financial Denis Head of the Financial Investment Anatolyevich investment department, Gazprom Anatolyevich and Investor Relations Korshnyakov Energoholding LLC Korshnyakov Department, Gazprom - Energoholding LLC
+Members of the Internal Audit Committee

+acting from Ju Full name ne 14, 2016 to June 2, 2017 Position acting from Jur Full name ne 3, 2017 to the present day Position Margarita Ivanovna Mironova (Chairperson) First Deputy Head of the Management Board Administration - Head of the Department, PJSC "Gazprom" Margarita Ivanovna Mironova (Chairperson) First Deputy Head of the Management Board Administration - Head of the Department, PJSC Gazprom Yuriy Andreyevich Linovitskiy Head of the Internal Audit Department, Gazprom Energoholding LLC - Internal Audit Project Denis Anatolievich Korshniakov Yuriy Andreyevich Linovitskiy Head of the Internal Audit Department, Gazprom Energoholding LLC - Internal Audit Project Denis Anatolievich Korshniakov Aleksandr Mikhailovich Yuzifovich Deputy Head of Office, Gazprom Energoholding LLC Aleksandr Mikhailovich Yuzifovich Deputy Head of Office, Gazprom Energoholding LLC Vadim Kasymovich Bykulov Deputy Head of Department - Head of Office, PJSC "Gazprom" Vadim Kasymovich Bykulov Deputy Head of Department - Head of Office, PJSC Gazprom Denis Anatolyevich Korshnyakov Head of the long-term financial investment department, Gazprom Energoholding LLC Denis Anatolyevich Korshnyakov Head of the Financial Investment and Investor Relations Department, Gazprom Energoholding LLC